Logboy2000/HKGuessr/readme.md

 - **Contributors**: Anyone who chooses to contribute locations, bug reports, and suggestions!

 ## Support Me
 I don't want your money.
-Donate to chairity or something.
+Donate to charity or something.